 Following the Parliamentary enquiry and FIFO review, the Queensland Government developed the Strong and Sustainable Resource Communities Bill 2016, in consultation with stakeholders.

 The Bill became an Act on 31 August 2017 after being passed by Parliament and receiving Royal Assent.

-The Coordinator-General is able to include or exclude large resource projects or nearby regional communities on the list, through discretionary decision powers.
+The Coordinator-General is able to include or exclude large resource projects or nearby regional communities subject to the SSRC Act, through discretionary decision powers.

 - 125-kilometre radius or minimum population for a 'nearby regional community'